HealthML/AntiSplodge/README.md

 ### Use profiles and train the network with low memory and warm restarts

 ### Tutorial
-Check out the tutorial [INSERT TUTORIAL LINK].
-See tutorials.
+Check out the tutorial located at: https://github.com/HealthML/AntiSplodge_Turorial.
+This will give you a full tour from preprocessing to deconvoluting to predicting cell type proportions of the spatial transcriptomics spots.

 ## Dependencies